Silver Spoons: Reruns and syndication

 Reruns of Silver Spoons aired as a part of NBC's daytime schedule in the summer of 1985.

 The show was also rerun on WWOR's superstation feed from December 28, 1992, to September 3, 1993.
 Select episodes were also aired on Nick at Nite in 2001 and 2005.

 FamilyNet (now The Cowboy Channel) aired reruns of the series nightly, until June 30, 2017, when the network underwent a programming format change the following day.
-Antenna TV began airing reruns of the series starting in January 2018, as well as GAC Family on October 4, 2021.
+Antenna TV began airing reruns of the series starting in January 2018 until it was removed in December 2025, as well as GAC Family on October 4, 2021 until its removal a few years later.

 The series is currently available for streaming online on The Roku Channel and Tubi in the United States and CTV's streaming service, CTV Throwback in Canada.

 International airing

 In France, the series aired as Ricky ou la Belle Vie (Ricky or the Good Life) as part of a block called Destination Noël (Destination Christmas) from December 21, 1984 until January 2, 1985.
 Then on Vitamine (Vitamin) under the name Ricky la Belle Vie (Ricky the Good Life) as part of a block Croque-vacances (Holiday Bites) on TF1.

 In Italy, the series aired on Canale 5 & Italia 1 as il mio amico Ricky (My Friend Ricky) in 1984.